raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

-`String#to_proc`: You can't be serious!?
+You can't be serious!?
 ===

 In [Practical Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-26/practical_recursive_combinators.md), we enhanced `multirec` (a/k/a "Divide and Conquer") and `linrec` ("Linear Recursion") to accept as arguments any object that supports the `#to_proc` method.
+Today we're going demonstrate why: We will look at how removing the ceremony around lambdas makes using combinators like `multirec` more valuable for code we share with others.

-Now since lambdas simply return themselves, we can write:
+Since lambdas simply return themselves, to define how to sum the squares of a nested list of numbers we can write:

 	multirec(
 	  lambda { |x| x.kind_of?(Numeric) },